Bruin-Entrepreneurs/main-2018/README.md

 Once we finish the bone structure of the website –Change pixel values to em and percentage
-–Incorporate pictures of BE, like events and the group at the bonfire (Sammy)
+–Incorporate pictures of BE, like events and the group at the bonfire (Sammy) –Look over code and see how we can implement React